Understanding the Impact of the Urban Heat Island Effect in the Hollygrove Dixon Neighborhood

 Upon completion, the community will benefit from an enhanced understanding of how the Urban Heat Island Effect influences their daily lives, enabling them to make informed decisions.
 The anticipated impact is securing funding to implement targeted solutions, reducing the Urban Heat Island Effect in the community.
 Beyond Hollygrove Dixon, the project’s success could serve as a model for other communities facing similar challenges, contributing to a broader understanding of the intersection between urban planning, climate resilience, and community well-being.
 The engagement with lawmakers and funders also has the potential to influence policy changes and resource allocation at higher levels, creating a positive ripple effect within science, policy, and community development.

-Jocelyne Ponce holds a Ph.D. in Anthropology from Tulane University and currently serves as a Visiting Assistant Professor in Environmental and Urban Studies at Tulane.
-As an anthropological archaeologist, her doctoral dissertation focused on Lowland Maya urbanism by examining daily interactions.
-Jocelyne has a strong interest in community engagement and utilizes GIS and anthropological methods to address research and challenges collaboratively.
+Jocelyne Ponce holds a Ph.D. in anthropological archaeology and currently serves as a Visiting Assistant Professor in Environmental Studies at Tulane University.
+She has a strong interest in community-based participatory research and utilizes GIS and anthropological methods to collaboratively address research questions and local challenges.

 Lelia Marie Hampton is a Ph.D. candidate in computer science.
 Her research leverages machine learning to advance climate justice and health equity.
 She aims to serve communities with her computing and data science skill set.